mobifu1/arduino_gps_clock/README.md

 analog clock refreshed by gps-signal on tft display

-calculation of sunrise & sunset by own gps-position, calculation of moon phases
+calculation of sunrise & sunset / azimut & elevation by own gps-position

+calculation of moon phases & moon azimut

 switch to day & night color by sun phases